🔄

 A breast shield that is too large can cause:

-• chafed nipples
+• chafing nipples

 • pulling sensation

-• less milk production
+• reduced milk production

 A breast shield that is too small can lead to: